Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Conclusion

 \section{Conclusion}

-In this article, we presented a UWB TDOA localization system approached from a system-level perspective.
-We detailed a fully integrated system, from sensor placement optimization, hardware and software architecture, to real-world deployment and system evaluation.
-Our system provides accurate and robust localization service while maintaining a cost-effective, lightweight, and portable design.
-We conducted extensive experiments across various real-world environments, demonstrating its accuracy and robustness in multi-agent pedestrian localization, resilience to sensor occlusion, and the ability to evaluate the performance degradation using sensor placement analysis in a challenging staircase.
-Furthermore, we selected a multi-room environment, including a cafeteria and a narrow hallway, as a case study to exemplify the deployment of our entire UWB TDOA localization system.
-We started with sensor placement optimization for a pre-defined trajectory, proceeded to the system deployment, and concluded with an evaluation of the real-world localization performance against theoretical analysis.
-The experimental results show that the proposed UWB TDOA localization system can achieve around $28$ centimeters positioning accuracy in this challenging multi-room environment spanning over $25$ meters, which sheds light on radio-based, scalable, cost-effective, and lightweight indoor localization solutions.
+In this article, we presented a system-level UWB TDOA localization framework, spanning sensor placement optimization, hardware and software integration, and real-world deployment.
+The proposed system provides accurate and robust localization while remaining cost-effective, lightweight, and portable.
+Extensive experiments across diverse environments demonstrate reliable multi-agent pedestrian localization, robustness to complete sensor occlusion, and the ability of sensor placement analysis to predict performance degradation in a geometrically challenging staircase.
+A multi-room case study involving a cafeteria and a narrow hallway further illustrates the complete deployment pipeline, from placement optimization to experimental validation.
+In this environment spanning over $25$~m, the system achieves an average positioning accuracy of approximately $28$~cm, highlighting the potential of scalable, low-cost radio-based localization for indoor applications.